RafaTorices/CI-CD-RafaelTorices/README.md

 - **.circleci**: Contains the configuration file for CircleCI

   - **config.yml**: Contains the configuration of the pipeline for CircleCI.

+- **.github/workflows**: Contains the configuration file pipeline for Github actions

+  - **main.yml**: Pipeline for Github actions.
+  - **sonar-project.properties**: Contains the configuration of the project in SonarCloud.

 - [**argocd**](argocd/Readme.md): Contains the configuration files for ArgoCD